joaquincpp/reign-frontend-challenge/README.md

 * Considering that I'm using server-side pagination and that I'm only keeping data with the indicated attributes (author, story_title, story_url, created_at) there are some pages that might not have all 8 blocks of news, like in the previously mentioned "Faves" view.
 I assumed it was supposed to work like this so that we could ensure consistency using the "page" parameter for pagination.
 * For mobile and other low resolutions where scrolling is needed in order to use the pagination, I added an automatic smooth scroll all the way to the top when the page number buttons are pressed, that way there's a more natural UX of scrolling or swiping down to consume the website's content.
 * Skeleton for the news blocks were added to give the user a feedback using loading states.
-* Used React Context API to handle global states, and localStorage for a more persistant storage, as indicated.
+* Used React Context API to handle global states, and localStorage for a more persistent storage, as indicated.
 * I tried placing the "like" gray block under the text block for the mobile versions, but it was more difficult to scroll and press it with one hand, so I kept the desktop distribution (text block on the left, like button on the right).

 ## Opportunity areas